-- 2. Open air areas may be partially covered. - 3.
-At least half of the minimum surface of both the indoor area and the outdoor area laid down shall consist of a solid construction, that is to say, not of a slatted or grid construction. - 4.
-You must always provide a bed made of straw or other suitable material large enough to ensure that all pigs in a pen can lie down at the same time in the most space-consuming way. - 5.
+Open air areas may be partially covered.
+At least half of the minimum surface of both the indoor area and the outdoor area laid down shall consist of a solid construction, that is to say, not of a slatted or grid construction.
+You must always provide a bed made of straw or other suitable material large enough to ensure that all pigs in a pen can lie down at the same time in the most space-consuming way.
 By way of derogation of point 3 holdings or production units with porcine animals in facilities built, refurbished or brought into use for organic production before 1st January 2022, and for which major reconstruction of external facilities is necessary to comply with the requirement on at least half of the surface of the outdoor area consisting of solid construction, shall comply with that Article as from 1 January 2030 at the latest.
 (EC) 2018/848 Annex II II (1.6.4)(1.6.5)(1.7.3)(1.9.1.1)(d) (EC) 2020/464 Art.11 (EC) 2020/464 Art.
 26 EC) 2020/464 Annex I Part III

 Standards Guidance

 NI 3.8.9 Feed and water provision Your livestock must always have easy access to feed and water.
-(EC) 2018/848 Annex II Part II(1.7.2) Feed d at the same time and to avoid ring is a guide to providing adequate
+(EC) 2018/848 Annex II Part II(1.7.2) Feed For animals fed ad lib you must feed the animals not given continuous access to space to ensure that all animals can feed competition and aggression.
+The follow feeding space for different livestock spe at the same time and to avoid ing is a guide to providing adequate

-Sheep When feeding concentrate, 45cm of trough space and when feeding hay and silage, approximately 12-15cm of trough space per ewe.
-The size of the animals and presence or absence of horns should be taken into account.
-Pigs Minimum trough space per pig when fed a rationed feed:
+Sheep When feeding concentrate, 45cm of silage, approximately 12-15cm of tropanimals and presence or absence of Pigs Minimum trough space per pig where horns should be taken into account.

 Weight of pig (kg) Trough space (cm)

 5 10

 10 13

 15 15

 35 20

 60 23

 90 28

 120 30

 Water To ensure that all animals, including animals pre-weaning, have access to water at all times, you should carefully consider the height of drinkers so that you ensure all livestock can access the drinking point.
 The following is a guide to providing adequate water supply to different livestock species: Cattle There should be enough water available for at least 10% of housed cattle to drink at any one time.
 Pigs Where nipple drinkers are used, provide one drinker per ten pigs.